 The accounts were customer accounts that had been compromised at some point between January and the date of the attack.
 The hackers had collected information quietly over this period and waited for the ideal moment before making their move.
 This suggests an organised, professional operation.

 The thieves may not have been able to get away with the money, but the effect of the event on the market was drastic.
-Binance handles over 2 trillion USD in cryptocurrency trading on a daily basis, and doubts as to its security are apt to cause waves.
+Binance handles over 2 billion USD in cryptocurrency trading on a daily basis, and doubts as to its security are apt to cause waves.